-This means you’ll get started working with IMPACT’s coaches and trainers for a 12, 18, or 24 month engagement.
-Simultaneously, you will begin working with a project manager and website strategist on our web team to start planning your new site.
+This means you’ll get started working with IMPACT’s coaches and trainers for a 12-, 18-, or 24-month engagement.
+Simultaneously, you will begin working with a website strategist on our web team to start planning your new site.

 Website Mastery will last six to 12 months, with your Mastery program continuing longer if you’re on the 18- or 24-month track.

 3. You’ve got a fully-realized inbound marketing and sales strategy in place; Let’s build a website!

 (True for about 5% of all clients)

 Congratulations, your business strategy is sound!
 You’re keen on answering customer questions, providing value to your buyer, frequently updating your website with new content, and using this content in the sales process — and you’ve got the team in place to do it.
 This means you’re completely ready to get started on a brand new website where all of that content can live.